-- A. Contractor agrees to furnish annual audited financial statements to the County, which must be submitted within 30 days of its publication.
-If Contractor is not required by federal and/or state regulations to have an independent audit of its annual financial statements, Contractor agrees to furnish unaudited financial statements by September 1. - B. Contractor agrees to furnish all records and documents within a reasonable time, in the event that the County, state or federal government conducts an audit of the County or Contractor's services.
-County may request cost information from contractors if cost reporting is required by state or federal law, or if the County determines that cost information is beneficial to advance the goals of the California Advancing and Innovating Medi-Cal (CalAIM) Act.
+- A. Contractor agrees to furnish annual audited financial statements to the County, which must be submitted within thirty (30) days of its publication.
+If Contractor is not required by federal and/or state regulations to have an independent audit of its annual financial statements, Contractor agrees to furnish unaudited annual financial statements by September 1. - B. Contractor agrees to furnish all records and documents within a reasonable time, in the event that the County, State or Federal Government conducts an audit. - C. County may request cost information from contractors if cost reporting is required by state or federal law, or if the County determines that cost information is beneficial to advance the goals of the California Advancing and Innovating Medi-Cal (CalAIM) Act.
 If requested, Contractor will submit the financial report and any requested supporting documentation by a deadline set by the County.
 The financial report must be complete, accurate and formatted within the guidelines provided by the Solano County Health and Social Services Department.